opensearch-project/documentation-website/_benchmark/creating-a-custom-workload.md

 ## Next steps

 - For more information about configuring OpenSearch Benchmark, see [Configuring OpenSearch Benchmark]({{site.url}}{{site.baseurl}}/benchmark/configuring-benchmark/).
-- To access a list of pre-packaged workloads for OpenSearch Benchmark, see the [opensearch-benchmark-workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repo.
+- To show a list of pre-packaged workloads for OpenSearch Benchmark, see the [opensearch-benchmark-workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads) repo.